 While it is impossible to tell what the Court will ultimately decide, here to hoping that Justice Robert’s comments about the realities facing employees will guide its ruling.

 While whatever decision the Court makes, Green will be limited to constructive discharge claims by federal employees, the rationale employed by the court could have far reaching implications.
 It is likely that a win by the USPS in this case would lead to employers attempting to make the same argument in constructive discharge cases involving private sector employees.
-The employment lawyers at the Spitz Law Firm will continue to monitor the Green case as the Court’s decision comes down.
+The employment lawyers at Spitz, The Employee’s Law Firm will continue to monitor the Green case as the Court’s decision comes down.